minio/operator/docs/cert-manager.md

 A new secret with the name `operator-ca-tls` is created in the `minio-operator` namespace, this is the CA issuing TLS certificates for the services in the `minio-operator` namespace.

 > [!IMPORTANT]
-> Make sure to trust this certificate in your applications that need to interact with either the `console` or the `sts` service.
+> Make sure to trust this certificate in your applications that need to interact with the `sts` service.

 Now create the `Issuer`: